-and all Naphtali and the land of Ephraim and Manasseh, and all the land of Judah as far as the western sea, and the Negev and the plain in the valley of Jericho, the city of palm trees, as far as Zoar.
-Then the LORD said to him, 'This is the land which I swore to Abraham, Isaac, and Jacob, saying, I will give it to your descendants; I have let you see it with your eyes, but you shall not go over there.'
-So Moses the servant of the LORD died there in the land of Moab, according to the word of the LORD.
-(Dt.34:1 - 5)
+But the eleven disciples proceeded to Galilee, to the Now Moses went up from the plains of Moab to Mount mountain which Jesus had designated.
+When they Nebo, to the top of Pisgah, which is opposite Jericho.
+And saw Him, they worshiped Him; but some were the LORD showed him all the land, Gilead as far as Dan, doubtful.
+And Jesus came up and spoke to them, and all Naphtali and the land of Ephraim and Manasseh, and saying, 'All authority has been given to Me in heaven all the land of Judah as far as the western sea, and the Negev and on earth.
+Go therefore and make disciples of all and the plain in the valley of Jericho, the city of palm trees, the nations, baptizing them in the name of the Father as far as Zoar.
+Then the LORD said to him, 'This is the and the Son and the Holy Spirit, teaching them to land which I swore to Abraham, Isaac, and Jacob, saying, I observe all that I commanded you; and lo, I am with will give it to your descendants; I have let you see it with you always, even to the end of the age.'
+(Mt.28:16 - your eyes, but you shall not go over there.'
+So Moses the 20) servant of the LORD died there in the land of Moab, according to the word of the LORD. $(Dt.34:1-5)$